JohnStuartPhil/cherryleaves/README.md

 ### Relating to business requirement 1

 #### Hypothesis
-- We are already aware that there is a visable difference between a healthy cherry leaf and a cherry leaf with a powdery mildew on it.
+- We are already aware that there is a visable difference between a healthy cherry leaf and a cherry leaf with a powdery mildew on it by looking at it.

 #### Validation
-- In order to investigate between a healthy cherry leaf and a cherry leaf with a powdery mildew, an average image study shall be conducted.
+- The average images in the Cherry Leaves Visuliser page and the image monatge show that the cherry leaves with a powdery mildew have a distintive white marks resembling that of a powder in comparison to the healthy cherry leaves which are distinctively green.

-### Relating to usiness requirement 2
+### Relating to business requirement 2

 #### Hypothesis
-- It is requirement that when an image of a cherry leaf is uploaded to the site that is predicts if the cherry leaf is healthy or has powdery mildew with an an accuracy of at least 97%
+- While it is fairly easy to look at one image of a cherry leaf to see if it is healthy or has powdery mildew, examining multiple images may not be so staright forward.
+We can therefore facilitate the ability to upload images and for a predition to be made as to whether the leaves are healthy or have a powdery mildew on them by dragging and dropping the images to a widget.
+-
 #### Validation
-- In order to carry this out, a model shall be trained using the images and calculating the accuracy with accuracy rate of at least 97%.
+- The predition of whether a cherry leaf is healthy or has powdery mildew is provided with a 99% level of accuracy.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

 #### Business Requirement 1

 - In business requirement 1, the client required visulaisation to differentiate between healthy cherry leaves and cherry leaves with a powdery mildew.
 To facilitate this, images of the healthy cherry leaves and the cherry leaves with a powdery midlew were shown together to provide an average image of a healthy cherry leaf and an average image of a cherry leaf with a powdery mildew.
-- Also provided as part of business requirement 1 was an image montage of leaves with the choice of selecting healthy or powdery mildeww.
+- Also provided as part of business requirement 1 was an image montage of leaves with the choice of selecting healthy or powdery mildew.
 - Business requirement 1 was very much a presentation of the images provided to us.

 #### Business Requirement 2